 Oct.
-24. I spent the day in overseeing and directing my people about mending their fence, and securing their whent.-I was somewhat refreshed in the evening, having been able to do something valuable in the day-time.
+24. I spent the day in overseeing and directing my people about mending their fence, and securing their wheat.-I was somewhat refreshed in the evening, having been able to do something valuable in the day-time.
 Oh, how it pains me, to see time pass away, when I can do nothing to any purpose!

 October 25.
-I visited some of my people: spent some time in writing, and felt much better in body, than usual: when it was near night, I felt so well, that I had thoughts of expounding: but in the evening was much disordered again, and spent the night in coughing, and spitting of blood.
+I visited some of my people: spent some time in writing, and felt much better in body, than usual: when it was near night, I felt so well, that I had thoughts of expounding: but in the evening was much disordered again, and spent the night in coughing, and spitting of blood, was spoken upon the last of these verses, where I insisted on the infinite wrong done to religion, by having our light become darkness, instead of shining before men.

-Lord's-day, Oct.
-26. In the morning I was exceeding weak, and spent the day till near night, in pain to see my poor people wandering as sheep not having a shepherd.
-But towards night, finding my-self a little better, I called them together to my house, and sat down, and read and expounded Matt. v.
-1-16.
-This discourse, through delivered in much weakness, was attended with power; especially what was spoken upon the last of these verses, where I insisted on the infinite wrong done to religion, by having our light become darkness, instead of shining before men.
 As many were deeply affected with a sense of their deficiency, in regard of a spiritual conversation, and a spirit of concern and watchfulness seemed to be excited in them: so there was one that' had fallen into drunkenness, some time before, who was now deeply convinced of his sin, and discovered a great degree of grief and concern on that account.
 My soul was refreshed to see this.
-And though I' had no strength to speak so much as I would have done; but was obliged to lie down on the bed; yet I rejoiced to see such an humble melting in the congregation; and that divine truths, though faintly delivered, were attended with so much efficacy.
+And though I had no strength to speak so much as I would have done, but was obliged to lie down on the bed; yet I rejoiced to see such an humble melting in the congregation; and that divine truths, though faintly delivered, were attended with so much efficacy.